pravega/pravega/docs/key-features.md

 memory cache.
 In fact, BookKeeper serves reads only in failure recovery scenarios, where a Pravega Server has crashed and it is being recovered.
 This use of BookKeeper is exactly what it was designed for: fast writes, occasional reads.
-The historical part of the Stream is in so-caled Tier-2 storage that is optimized for low cost storage with high throughput.
+The historical part of the Stream is in so-called Tier 2 storage that is optimized for low-cost storage with high-throughput.
- Pravega uses efficient in-memory read ahead cache, taking advantage of the fact that Streams are usually read in large contiguous chunks and that HDFS is well suited for those sort of large, high throughput reads.
+ Pravega uses efficient in-memory read ahead cache, taking advantage of the fact that Streams are usually read in large contiguous chunks and that HDFS is well suited for those sort of large, high-throughput reads.
 It is also worth noting that tail reads do not impact the performance of writes.

 ## Infinite Retention